 As social media becomes a larger part of our lives, privacy is extremely important.
-Though it may seem like your personal information is completely private, there are additional steps to take to make sure your information is secure!
+Though it may seem like your personal information is completely private, there s social media becomes a larger part of our lives, privacy is extremely important.

 Colleges and Businesses Are Watching